jmdevy/jmdevy.github.io/_posts/2025-2-6-Small-Linux-Computer-From-Scratch-lo.markdown

 Typically, as you're designing major parts of a schematic, you'll also start making or collecting representations of the physical components in a 2D format as a **footprint**.
 Footprints as placed on a 2D outline of the physical PCB and the wire connections from the schematic are physically routed on the board.

+You'll also want to grab and make **3D Models** for each component at the footprint level.
+KiCAD will let you export 3D STEP files of you board that you can then use to design enclosures around.

-The hard part that no one mentions is what does it actually look like to create, get, and use symbols or footprints in KiCAD.
+The hard part, that no one mentions, is what does it actually look like to create, get, and use symbols, footprints, and 3D models in KiCAD.
 How do I order components and PCBs that I design if I use someone elses symbols or footprints?
 How should I organize my own custom libraries of symbols and footprints?

+Well, let's go through each step.

 #### **Installing KiCAD**
-Visit the [download](https://www.kicad.org/download/) page and grab the latest release, Run the installer.
+Visit the [download](https://www.kicad.org/download/) page and grab the latest release, run the installer.

 You might also want a new theme that doesn't burn your eyes.
 As this [forum post](https://forum.kicad.info/t/kicad-7-colors-and-themes/44524/2) mentions, do the following:
 1. Open KiCAD to the main project selection screen